SmarterApp/RDW_Documentation/docs/Runbook.MultiTenancy.md

         # (if you don't do this, it should pull the images from DockerHub)
         RDW_Ingest$ ./gradlew clean buildImage -DskipTests

+        # modify the docker-compose.yml file, commenting out migrate-reporting and task-service

         # run the services
         RDW_Ingest$ docker-compose up -d
         ```